b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 **Adding or removing packages**
 - Open an issue and/or pull request in the [b3verse development repository](https://github.com/b-cubed-eu/b-cubed-eu.r-universe.dev/).
-- Clearly describe the purpose of the package and how it integrates with the existing **b3verse** workflow.
+- Clearly describe the purpose of the package and how it integrates with the existing **b3verse**.
 - Newly proposed packages will undergo a review in line with the [B-Cubed software development guidelines](https://docs.b-cubed.eu/guides/software-development/).

 ## Getting started
-### The b3verse workflow
+### The b3verse indicator calculation workflow

 Occurrence cubes can be derived from GBIF data using the **rgbif** package or simulated using the **gcube** package.
 They are then processed using the `process_cube()` function from the **b3gbi** package.